 Remuneration element Objective Payment mode Payment detail Base Pay: This is a fixed pay (guaranteed cash) which is not dependent on performance.
 It comprises basic salary and all cash allowances paid to the Executive Director.
-Base Pay • To attract and retain talent in a competitive market • Monthly/Quart erly/ Annually Reviewed every 2 years and changes made on need basis and market findings • Salaries for all roles are determined with reference to applicable relevant market practices Remuneration Element Objective Payment Mode Programme Detail Performance Incent indicators. ives: This represents the pay-at-risk i.e. pay conting gent on the achiev ement of agreed key performance Performance Incentive • To motivate and reward the delivery of annual goals at the Bank and individual levels • Performance incentives are awarded based on the performance of the Bank and individual directors • Rewards contribution to the long-term performance of the Bank Annually Executive Directors' annual performance incentives are evaluated against the performance metrics defined in his/her approved individual balanced scorecard/KPIs Benefits and Perquisites: These are the non-monetary compensation provided to the Executive Director, such as official car, club and professional membership subscription.
-Benefits & Perquisites Reflect market value of individuals and their role within the Bank Actual items are provided or the cash equivalent for one year is given. • Review periodically in line with contract of employment
+Deve Devi and retain Pay talent in a Monthly/ Quarterly/ • Reviewed every 2 years and changes made on need basis and market findings Base Pay Annually • Salaries for all roles are determined with reference to applicable relevant market practices Remuneration Element Objective Payment Mode Programme Detail Performance Incentives: This represents the pay-at-risk i.e. pay contingent on the achievement of agreed key performance indicators.
+Performance Incentive • To motivate and reward the delivery of annual goals at the Bank and individual levels y • Performance incentives are awarded based on the performance of the Bank and individual directors • Rewards contribution to the long-term performance of the Bank • Executive Directors' annual performance incentives are evaluated against the performance metrics defined in his/her approved individual balanced scorecard/KPIs Benefits and Perquisites: These are the non-monetary compensation provided to the Executive Director, such as official car, club and professional membership subscription.
+Benefits & Perquisites • Reflect market value of individuals and their role within the Bank • Actual items are provided or the cash equivalent for one year is given. • Review periodically in line with contract of employment

 Review of the various remuneration elements means the re-appraisal of the elements to ensure that they are competitive and reflective of industry expectations.
-They do not necessarily refer to an increment or reduction in the value of the benefits
+They do not necessarily refer to an increment or reduction in the value of the benefits.

-Non-Executive Directors Remuneration:
+Non-Executive Directors' Remuneration:

-Non-Executive Directors' remuneration is structured to conform to prevailing regulations and is set at a level that is at par with marke developments, reflects their qualifications, the contributions required and the extent of their responsibilities and liabilities.
+Non-Executive Directors' remuneration is structured to conform to prevailing regulations and is set at a level that is at par with market developments, reflects their qualifications, the contributions required and the extent of their responsibilities and liabilities.

 Non-Executive Directors are paid an annual fee in addition to reimbursable expenses incurred in the course of their role as Board members, where not provided directly by the Bank.
-The annual fee is approved by Shareholders at the Annual General Meeting and is paid quarterly in arrears
+The annual fee is approved by Shareholders at the Annual General Meeting and is paid quarterly in arrears.